aws/chalice/README.rst

   origin to the ``CORSConfig`` object.
 If you need to supply multiple origins you will need to define a custom handler for it that accepts ``OPTIONS`` requests and matches the ``Origin`` header against a whitelist of origins.
-  If the match is succssful then return just their ``Origin`` back to them in the ``Access-Control-Allow-Origin`` header.
+  If the match is successful then return just their ``Origin`` back to them in the ``Access-Control-Allow-Origin`` header.
 * Every view function must explicitly enable CORS support.